 Facilities: The Department has a highway barn, a storage garage and a salt shed located off Holden Road (Route 31) east of the Town Center.
 The main highway barn was built in the 1940s and is in fair condition.
 The building is not large enough to house all of the Department's equipment and several vehicles are located in the unheated secondary garage.
-The windows are old and need to be replaced and the building loses heat because the ceiling is not insulated.
+Funding was approved in 2008 to enlarge two doors and replace the windows.
+As part of the new Public Safety Complex project, the 1500 square foot steel building at the old fire station was relocated and made a part of the DPW building.